 In 2012, I co-organized the first Women in Permaculture Gathering in the Northeast, and have regularly attended these gatherings, and see firsthand the impact of folks who identify as women having their own spaces to connect bravely, and have space to show up audaciously.

+In 2013, I interviewed several women about women’s leadership in permaculture, who faced similar challenges.
 I subsequently wrote “A Pattern Language for Women in Permaculture” and attended the first North American Permaculture convergence to organize women's tracks, and subsequently compiled “Best Practices for Supporting Women’s Leadership in Permaculture.”

 Here's what I'm working on: